aultimus/baconometer/README.md

 - Support distinguishing between multiple actors with same name
 - Add links to imdb/tmdb entries
 - Optionally allow entering an imdb/tmdb actor id instead of a name
 - Switch from IMDB to TMDB (better licensing and support).
 Add import abstraction layer so project can work with different datasets.
+- Store and display year of the film